chrisunice/lodat/README.md

 vector = test[freq][pol]        # pandas.DataFrame with the collected information
 ```

-The main logic is contained in a class called `Algo`.
+The main logic is contained in a class called `Algo`
 ```python
 from lodat.analysis import Algo algo = Algo(test, base)